Azure/Enterprise-Scale-for-AVS/well-architected/design-areas/operations.md

 #### Assessment Questions
 - Are roles and responsibilities identified (e.g., Network Engineer, Security, Application Owners/Developers, etc) and mapped to roles based on least privilege?

+## Incident Management

+It's essential to know how the workload in the SDDC is doing by monitoring metrics such as CPU usage, OS logs, and security alerts in the SDDC.
+However, several key operational aspects must be evaluated to ensure the alerting system's effectiveness.
+- Are all the critical components identified, such as databases, network devices, and storage, amongst other relevant components?
+- Are the thresholds set appropriate?
+- Are the alerts specific and actionable?
+- Are the right people receive the alerts?
+- Is there a substantial amount of noise and false positives?
+- Are there adquate escalation procedures in place?

+Evaluating the processes and procedures to respond to critical alerts assists in making sure they are addressed promptly.

 ### Establishing Incident Response Teams